Characterizing active learning environments in physics using network analysis and COPUS observations: Methodology

 \subsection{SCALE-UP: Data Collection}

-The SCALE-UP site was a public R2 institution in the Great Plains region.
+The SCALE-UP site was a public institution in the Great Plains region, classified as ``Doctoral Universities: High Research Activity" by the Carnegie Classification~\cite{Carnagie}.
 The course used a studio format that met three times a week.
 There was only one section of the course, taught by one instructor, with an enrollment of 71 students.

 The observed SCALE-UP curriculum was performed in a large room designed for active learning.
 There were several large, round tables with microphones at the center.
 The perimeter of the room was covered with white boards.
 There were television screens around the room in place of a projector, to allow for viewing of presentation materials from multiple angles.
 The instructor had a wireless microphone to allow for mobility without sacrificing sound quality.